 Helping Hands: Simian Aides For The Disabled, Inc. dba Helping Hands: Monkey Helpers For The Disabled uses print advertising and other media to promote its programs, including the Placement Program.
 Advertising costs are expensed as incurred.
-During the year ended December 31, 2015, advertising expense totaled \$9,300.
+During the years ended December 31, 2016 and 2015, advertising expense totaled \$325 and \$9,300.